 Setting Selection

 Language Select language

 Time of day Sets the current time

 Date Sets the current date

-Favourites Set the heating types that should be shown in the heating types menu → "Setting favourites" on page 20
+Favourites Set the heating types that should be shown in the heating types menu $\rightarrow$ "Setting favourites" on page 20

-Audible signal Short duration
+Audible signal duration Short

-Medium duration
+Medium

-Long duration
+Long

 Button tone Switched off (Exception: The button tone for the $\bigoplus$ touch button remains switched on)

 Switched on

 Display brightness Adjustable across 5 levels

 Clock display Digital

 Off

 Lighting On during operation

 Off during operation

 Childproof lock Only key lock

 Door lock and key lock

 Automatic continuation When you close the door.

 Does not continue.

 Automatic childproof lock Deactivated

 Activated

-Operation after switch-on Main menu
+Operation after switching Main menu

-Types of heating
+on Types of heating

 Microwave

-Microwave combined operation

-Baking/roasting assistant

-Microwave programmes
+MicroCombi

+MW programme

 Night-time dimming Switched off

 Switched on (display dimmed between 10 p.m. and 5.59 a.m.)

+Warning: Baking tray in Display

+MW Do not display

 Brand name logo Display

 Do not display

+Dry microwave On

+Off

 Fan run-on time Recommended

 Minimum

-Factory settings Restore
+Factory settings Load

+) D and a second all the balls for a station of the second data and

-) Depending on the applia ance model, this basic setting cannot be se-
+\) Depending on the appliance model, this basic setting cannot be lected